gagibran/udemy-complete-csharp-unity-game-developer-2d/README.md

 1. Unity Hub;
 2. A version of Unity.
 I'm using **Unity 2020.2.5f1 (64-bit)**;
 3. Visual Studio.
 I'm using **Visual Stdio 2019**.

-### C# naming conventions

-Most of the naming is in PascalCase.

-[Here](https://docs.microsoft.com/en-us/dotnet/standard/design-guidelines/naming-guidelines) is Microsoft's official naming convention for the C# language.

-[Here](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/inside-a-program/coding-conventions) is Microsoft's official coding convention.

-[Here](https://github.com/ktaranov/naming-convention/blob/master/C%23%20Coding%20Standards%20and%20Naming%20Conventions.md) is a repository from [Konstantin Taranov](https://github.com/ktaranov) that condenses all of the conventions.

 ### First C# program